 - White grape juice.

 - Lots and lots of fresh fruit!
 The best fruit for sangria is the prettiest fruit you can find.
-Thin slices of orange or tangerine, sliced grapes, cubes of kiwifruit, sliced strawberries, mango, or whole raspberries.
+Thin slices of orange or tangerine, sliced apples, cubes of kiwifruit, sliced strawberries, mango, or whole raspberries.
 Don’t overdo it, though; pick a couple and keep it simple.

 How to make Passion Fruit Pineapple Sangria: